askonube/IR-Devices-Exposed-Internet/README.md

 ```
 ![image](https://github.com/user-attachments/assets/c9c7a14d-2733-4aa5-97dd-f3de82c86078)

 We checked all of the successful login IP addresses for the `labuser` account to see if any of them were unusual or from an unexpected location.
-All were normal.
+The IP address corresponded to their accurate location and was deemed safe.

 ```kql
 DeviceLogonEvents